What is a Heat Loss or Heat Gain Calculation?

 What does oversizing an appliance hurt?

-If I want to maximize savings should I just get multiple prices and make wise choices?
+If I want to maximize savings, should I get multiple prices and make wise choices?

-What this means is tighten up the home first.
-Let's get the heat loss lower than replace the heating appliance with a smaller on later.
+What this means is to tighten up the home first.
+Let's get the heat loss lower, then replace the heating appliance with a smaller one later.
 The smaller appliance will cost less, burn less fuel, and create more comfort.
-If you have 3" of attic insulation and add 6 more inches is that a good move?
+If you have 3" of attic insulation and add 6 more inches, is that a good move?
 Usually yes.
 When we do the

 What is a modulating condensing boiler?

-When fuel is burned, there is a chemistry change and heat is produced.
-To keep it simple mod/cons will remove more of the heat from the flue gases and cause the flue gases to hit dew point.
-They then remove latent heat which is about 9.6% of the vent temperature.
-The water runs out a drain line.
-This happens when the boiler water is about 132ºf or slightly less dependent on O2 or Co2 adjustment.
+When fuel is burned, there is a chemical change and heat is produced.
+To keep it simple, mod/cons will remove more heat from the flue gases, causing them to hit the dew point.
+They then remove latent heat, which is about 9.6% of the vent temperature.
+The water runs out of a drain line.
+This happens when the boiler water is about 132F or slightly less, dependent on O2 or CO2 adjustment.

-When the water temperature is above that in the boiler the efficiency will decrease as the boiler water temperature increases the efficiency will increase as the boiler water decreases.
+When the water temperature is above that in the boiler, the efficiency will decrease.
+As the boiler water temperature increases, the efficiency will increase as the boiler water decreases.
 These mod/con efficiencies are normally in the 92% - 97% AFUE range.
-When the water temperature enters the boiler at 120ºf and leaving at 140ºf.
-These are the AFUE testing temperatures.
-When the entering water gets colder than 120ºf the efficiency could go into the 98% to 99% range.
-When the entering water temperature gets hotter the efficiency rating will go down maybe as far as 85% or 86%.
-The cooler these boilers operate the more efficient they are.
-Lower flue gas temperatures at lower water temperature, they have less pollutants in their flue gasses that make them more of a green product.
+When the water temperature enters the boiler at 120F and leaves at 140F, these are the AFUE testing temperatures.
+When the entering water temperature drops below 120F, the efficiency can reach 98% to 99%.
+As the entering water temperature increases, the efficiency rating will decrease, possibly to 85% or 86%.
+The cooler these boilers operate, the more efficient they are.
+Lower flue gas temperatures at lower water temperatures result in fewer pollutants in their flue gases, making them a more environmentally friendly product.
 These products will normally supply you with increased comfort.
-The best application for these products is large water volume systems like cast iron radiators and radiant floor heat.
-Copper tube baseboard and hydro-air systems are less desirable applications although they will still work well and maximize fuel savings.
+The best application for these products is in large water volume systems, such as cast iron radiators and radiant floor heat.
+Copper tube baseboard and hydro-air systems are less desirable applications, although they will still work well and maximize fuel savings.

 What about Air Conditioning?

 Again, the key is to avoid short cycling of the air conditioner or heat pump.
-To start a compressor is expensive.
-The less times you start the better off your wallet is.
-As far as air conditioning goes you need to run long enough to dehumidify the home.
-If the unit is oversized, it will run too short of a cycle to properly dehumidify, and you end up with the cool clammy feeling.
-If you walk into a home and it feels good getting out of the heat of the day and after a short time you feel cool but still warm like a humid cool day the a/c is oversized.
-In a commercial building this may be normal in the morning as the a/c is sized for many people and a hot day.
-As the day gets hotter, and people start showing up to shop or for work everything equals out.
+To start, a compressor is expensive.
+The fewer times you start, the better off your wallet is.
+As far as air conditioning goes, you need to run long enough to dehumidify the home.
+If the unit is oversized, it will run too short a cycle to dehumidify properly, and you end up with the cool, clammy feeling.
+If you walk into a home and it feels good to escape the heat of the day, and after a short time, you feel cool but still warm, like a humid cool day, the AC is likely oversized.
+In a commercial building, this may be normal in the morning as the a/c is sized for many people and a hot day.
+As the day gets hotter, and people start showing up to shop or for work, everything equals out.